JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 ### Create a shared module for cross-platform code

 The cross-platform code used for both iOS and Android will be stored in a shared module.
-Starting with the Meerkat version, Android Studio provides a wizard for creating such shared modules.
+Both IntelliJ IDEA and Android Studio provide a wizard for creating shared modules for Kotlin Multiplatform.

 Create a shared module to connect to both the existing Android application and your future iOS application: